How to Become a Computer Programmer

 A master's degree is the best choice if you want to maximize your career potential.
 Getting a master's degree in computer programming will not only give you a wider array of skills, it will also make you more valuable to a potential employer.
 Programmers with a master's degree generally earn higher salaries, and it will provide you with more career options to choose from.
 Also, some employers offer tuition reimbursement to help their employees pay for a more advanced degree, so getting your master's degree might be something you decide to pursue after you're already working in the programming field.
 You will need to have a bachelor's before enrolling in a master's program but your undergraduate education can be in any field, not just computer science.

-- Liberty University MS in Information Technology / Software Design & Management
+- Liberty University Master of Science in Information Technology / Software Design & Management

-- Jacksonville State University MS in Computer Systems & Software Design
+- Jacksonville State University Master of Science in Computer Systems & Software Design

 Majors & Minors